A Driver-Vehicle Model for ADS Scenario-based Testing: Evaluation

 \subsubsection{Reference implementation and performance requirements}

-The experiment uses the reference implementation (Section \ref{sec:implementation}).
-To provide a sufficient simulation update rate, the Behavior and Maneuver Layers target a planning rate of 3\,Hz, and the Execution Layer targets updating the position of all vehicles at 30\,Hz.
+The experiment uses the reference implementation (\secref{sec:implementation}).
+To provide a sufficient simulation update rate, the SDVPlanner instances target a planning rate of 3\,Hz, and the TrafficSim process targets updating the position of all vehicles at 30\,Hz.
 Planning is a highly time-critical task, which needs to be executed within its target period of 333\,ms (3\,Hz).
 If a vehicle misses the target time to generate its plan, it likely affects the quality of its trajectory and the resulting motion.
 Furthermore, a long overrun can affect the SDV model's ability to predict the traffic state, resulting in sub-optimal trajectories and even unintended collisions.
-The Execution Layer executes the trajectory of each vehicle from the previous planning cycle by (i) transforming the current target state in the planned trajectory from the Frénet frame to the Cartesian frame and (ii) updating the vehicle’s position, velocity, acceleration, and yaw.
-The state transformation and update must be completed for all vehicles within 33\,ms. A small exceedance, if consistent, may be acceptable, as it would slightly reduce the update frequency below 30\,Hz without destroying the actual vehicle motion.
-The experiment is executed on an Intel Core i7-6800K at 3.40\,GHz, with 32\,GB RAM and Ubuntu 18.04.5.
+The state transformation and update is performed by TrafficSim and must be completed for all vehicles within 33\,ms (30\,Hz).
+A small exceedance, if consistent, may be acceptable, as it would slightly reduce the update frequency below 30\,Hz without compromising the actual vehicle motion.
+The experiment is executed on an Intel Core i7-6800K (3.40\,GHz), with 32\,GB RAM and Ubuntu 18.04.5.